Having just 200 graduations per year and 5 programs, Animal Science interests few students in Missouri.

 It's difficult to beat Missouri State University - Springfield if you want to study Animal Science.
 Want a sizable student body?
 This college has over 20,000 students on campus.

 Many Missouri State first-year students get scholarships.If you're concerned with accumulating too much debt, you should note that graduates leave Missouri State with about $25,504 in student loans.
-Get each of the vital specifics on Missouri State by viewing their scorecard.
+Ever want an easy way to find out a school's grades in each subject?
+Now you do.
+Check out Missouri State University - Springfield's scorecard.